 Real Friends by Shannon Hale, illustrated by LeUyen Pham

 Newbery Honor author Shannon Hale and New York Times bestselling illustrator LeUyen Pham join forces in this graphic memoir about how hard it is to find your real friends―and why it’s worth the journey. [graphic novel, ages 8 and up]

 Peach Heaven by Yangsook Choi

-The white peaches grown in Puchon are the best in all South Korea, and a rare treat for a little girl who lives in the town.
+The white peaches grown in Puchon are the best in all of South Korea, and a rare treat for a little girl who lives in the town.
 She dreams of a peach orchard where she can play and eat as much of the delicious fruit as she wishes.
 Then one day, after weeks of heavy downpours, the sky begins to rain peaches.
 Yangsook finds herself in peach heaven – until she remembers the farmers who have lost their harvest, and decides she must help them. [picture book, ages 4 and up]

 Morning with Grandpa by Sylvia Liu, illustrated by Christina Forshay

 Mei Mei s grandpa is practicing tai chi in the garden, and Mei Mei is eager to join in.
-As Gong Gong tries to teach her the slow, graceful movements, Mei Mei enthusiastically does them with her own flair.
+As Gong Gong tries to teach her slow, graceful movements, Mei Mei enthusiastically does them with her own flair.
 Then Mei Mei takes a turn, trying to teach Gong Gong the yoga she learned in school.
 Will Gong Gong be able to master the stretchy, bendy poses?
 Winner of the LEE & LOW New Voices Award, this title celebrates, with lively spirit and humor, the special bond between grandparent and grandchild and the joy of learning new things together. [picture book, ages 4 and up]

 Down By The River by Andrew Weiner, illustrated by April Chu